-Please contact us on firstname.lastname@example.org if you have any questions about this product or any others in our range
+Please contact us on firstname.lastname@example.org or fill in our Contact form if you have any questions about this product or any others in our range

 We are pleased to share a video of the WuduMate Mobile demonstrating how the WuduMate Mobile can be used where its easier to take the wudu facility to the people rather then the people to the wudu facility